himanshugupta278/my-portfolio/README.md

 If you want to connect or have any queries, feel free to reach out:

-Name: Himanshu Gupta
+Name: Himanshu Kumar Gupta

-Email: [your-email@example.com]
+Email: himanshu.gupta572554@gmail.com

 GitHub: https://github.com/himanshugupta278

 LinkedIn: https://www.linkedin.com/in/himanshu-kumar-gupta-74875635b/